Drachenkaetzchen/VoronPCB/VoronPCBStandards.md

 Provide a status LED connected to the MCU.
 If a DFU LED is implemented, it can be re-used.
 It must be clearly documented that the LED is purely user-controllable or serves a dual function to indicate DFU mode and is user-controllable.
 This is important for software like Katapult to indicate it's own bootloader mode.

+## Document pins and their associated circuitry

+Document which pins have direct connections to the MCU and what the surrounding circuitry is:
+- Is the pin directly connected to MCU?
+- Does the pin have hardware pullups?
+- Is it connected to a MOSFET?
+- Intended purpose of that pin

 # Optional